lrg1031/Week_6_Assignment/README.md

 This house does not have added button functionality to turn lights on/open doors.
 Included is a picture of the house.
+You can find the code in the master branch.